LilFroggy/BingoHelper-Guide-Creation-Process/steps/message.md

 # Message Step
-Message steps are considered compelted when the message specified under ``step.criteria`` is found in chat.
+Message steps are considered complete when the message specified under ``step.criteria`` is found in chat.

 ## Example:
 ```js